Harold O’Neill, Seaman Leading Hand/Leading Steward, Royal Navy, 1941 – 1946

 Once he’d recovered he rejoined Northern Pride and headed back to the UK.
 The boat was not a nice one to sail in as it pitched, rolled and then corkscrewed, thanks to the extra weight of armaments up top.
 All the crew, regulars and all, were sick.
 As the weather wasn’t good Harold (who frequently volunteered for duties ‘…just for the sake of variety’) volunteered to help the stokers who were exhausted feeding the boilers in such heavy seas.
 The boilers had to be kept at full stretch to enable the Northern Pride to keep its bow to the wind and waves, otherwise it would have been in danger of turning turtle.
 His job was to trim the coal in the chutes so that the stokers didn’t have to keep doing this extra but necessary job. (trimming the coal meant moving it down the chutes from the bunker to the point where the stokers could reach it with their shovels).

 Run down by his recent spell in hospital and all this heavy work, Harold was experiencing severe pains in his ears by the time they reached Greenock and he was sent to the shore establishment, HMCS Niobie, just above Greenock.
-There, in 1942, he had a cyst drained and was discharged on Christmas Eve.
-He didn’t join the others immediately knowing that they’d be heavily into the celebrations and joined them the day after to find the Christmas dinner burnt and uneaten in the ovens and the crew flattened by the drink.
+There he had a cyst drained and was discharged on Christmas Eve.
+He didn’t join the others immediately, knowing that they’d be heavily into the celebrations so he rejoined them the day after to find the Christmas dinner burnt and uneaten in the ovens and the crew flattened by the drink.

 [A number of copyrighted photographs of HMS Northern Pride exist on the web - type in ‘HMS Northern Pride’]